bsplku/KHBM2019_SummerSchool/Classification_of_fMRI_volume/README.md

       - The optimal sparsity set is found using validation set.

     2-9.
 Save parameters and summary as text file
       - Saving the hyperparameters and summary in a text file.

+    2-10.
+Weight featrue map interpretation
+      - Custruvting and plotting weight feature maps for the interpretation